cs50nestm/cs50labs/datatypes/README.md

 ### Correctness

-Before turning in your solution, be sure to test the correctness of your program with check50, by executing the below.
+Before turning in your solution, be sure to test the correctness of your program with check50, by executing the below:

 ```
 check50 <slug goes here>